 The group has performed well over 2000 shows since the year 2000 and have shared the stage with The Wailers, Fishbone, G-Love, Groundation, and many more.
 They have been on the bill for 3 Falls Festival, Earthdance, Whole Earth Festival, SLO’s Concert in the Plaza, and Panama City Beach’s Summer Concert Series.

 Their discography consists of five all original albums including their first full-length acoustic album Heart the Hand.
 Providing the most diverse show on the planet, Fish Out of Water continues to keep people guessing and more importantly, keep people dancing.
 The rock takes you back to a day where musicians did really rock and the hip-hop is a conscious flow over a rhythmic hip dropping beat.
 The reggae has a heavy ska influence but can also be a “one drop” smoke anthem.
 And the funk?
 Well the funk is the best part about F.O.W.
-Both cousins play a mean slap bass and current drummer Ryan Blodgett is a groove player from Nashville, TN with a knack for finding tasty chops on all of the material the Moons compose.
+Both cousins play a mean slap-bass and will finally be getting back together for their FOW Reunion Tour this August.

 Proving their mantra Pump the Funk and Increase the Peace (P.F.I.P.) isn’t just talk, the group is always giving back to the community.
 They strive to use their music to it’s fullest potential, raising funds and donating their talent in support of such causes as hurricane relief, animal shelters, reef relief, breast cancer, and foster care.
 They also work with the Wesley Burnham Foundation helping to hand out ukuleles to underprivileged youth throughout their travels.

 Fish Out of Water commands the senses, moves the masses, and leaves you contemplating love, life, and everything in between.